-Being a child star is nothing short of a fun job… at least when you’re a child.
+Being a former child star is something that can sometimes haunt an actor, but many handle the pressures with grace and dignity.
+We think being a child actor is nothing short of a fun job… at least when you’re a child.
 Then you grow up and everything is not as glamorous and beautiful as it seems!
 That’s when you’re met with the decision to stay or go.
 But we all remember them in their most memorable roles regardless!

 Whether they appeared on your TV screens or on the big screen, you probably recognize a name or two.
 We’ll be going through the ’60s, ’70s, and ’80s child stars, so let us know if you recognize any of these faces!